HL7/cqf-recommendations/pages/documentation-recommendations.md

 ### Activities

+This implementation guide uses the ActivityDefinition resource to provide a computable representation of the activities that can be performed as part of guideline-based care.
+Readers of this implementation guide should refer to the [Definitional Artifacts](http://hl7.org/fhir/R4/clinicalreasoning-topics-definitional-resources.html) topic in the FHIR specification for general information on how ActivityDefinition resources are used to describe activities that can be performed.

 Content conforming to this implementation guide SHALL use the [CPG Activity Definition](StructureDefinition-cpg-activitydefinition.html) profile when specifying activity definitions.

 ### Processes